Sr-Mxr/MaxScan/README.md

 # MAXSCAN

-MAXSCAN es una herramienta Bash para ejecutar scripts de seguridad desde GitHub.
+MAXSCAN is a Bash tool to run security scripts from GitHub.

-# Características
+# Features

-Descarga y ejecuta scripts de seguridad desde GitHub.
+Downloads and executes security scripts from GitHub.
-Interfaz de usuario simple y fácil de usar.
+Simple and user-friendly interface.

-## Uso
+## Usage

-Clona este repositorio o descarga el script maxscan.sh.
+Clone this repository or download the maxscan.sh script.
-Abre una terminal y navega hasta el directorio donde se encuentra maxscan.sh.
+Open a terminal and navigate to the directory where maxscan.sh is located.
-Ejecuta el script usando el comando: bash
+Run the script using the command: bash

 ## Copy code